banafshaahmadyar/calculator/README.md

 // Describe you project
 # JavaScript Calculator

-A simple Calculator that has four operation
+* A simple Calculator that has four operation

-## Instructions to grader
+## Instructions

-Once you clone the repository, you can run the project by running `firefox index.html`.
-HTML testing was done using the W3C HTML validator, other testing was done visually.
+In this calculator we can do four opration in Numbers.
+That Numbers can be integer og float.
+Between Two number we should add Operation sign that do Operation.

 ### Roles